Moisture source

 Homeowner request path

-A crawl-space vapor barrier helps separate exposed soil from the air under the home.
-Missing, torn, dirty, thin, or loose liner material can let ground moisture feed odor and humidity problems.
+Hickory, NCA crawl-space vapor barrier helps separate exposed soil from the air under the home.
+Homeowners looking for vapor barrier installation near Hickory may be dealing with missing, torn, dirty, thin, or loose liner material that lets ground moisture feed odor and humidity problems.

 A vapor barrier may be enough for some homes.
-If there is standing water, active drainage trouble, or high humidity, a provider may need to address those issues before or with the liner work.
+If there is standing water, active drainage trouble, or high humidity, a provider may need to address those issues before or with the liner work so the new barrier does not cover up the source of the problem.

 Look for damp soil, condensation, wet insulation, odors, and water entry patterns after rain.